vertelab/odootools/README.md

  ```
 user@odoo14server:~/odootools$ . odootools.sh
  ```
-to load new or current odootools commands to the Terminal
+to load new or update current odootools commands to the Terminal.